Clinton State Park, Lawrence KS

 When the trails cross: The white-blazed trail and the blue-blazed trail cross at several points on the course.
-The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white, blue and red blazes to stay on course.
+The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white and blue blazes to stay on course.

 • Lands End: 4.5 miles – no crew access, drop bags